 retaining pins.
 Listed below are a few of the gear oils on the market for you to choose from.

-This gear oil offers improved shift quality in most manual transmissions and would be fine for near stock power levels.
-It was used the 2010, 2011 SCCA T2 national champion EVO with excellent results.
-Part #50304
+This gear oil offers good shift quality in most manual transmissions and would be fine for stock power levels.
+Part# 50304

 NS GL-5 Gear Oil.